jsyang/celestial/how-to-play.md

 ![1](assets/freighter.png)

 Transport for raw and finished materials is provided primarily by Freighters.
-They carry the capability to speed up construction of the essential fortifications and facilities.
+They carry the capability to speed up construction of essential fortifications and facilities.
 Freighters are the only craft capable of constructing a Planetary Base (PBase).